Prozac Nation (film): Release

-Prozac Nation had its world premiere at the Toronto International Film Festival on September 8, 2001 (three days before the September 11 attacks); distribution rights were acquired by Miramax Films with the intent of giving the film a wider theatrical release.
+Prozac Nation had its world premiere at the Toronto International Film Festival on September 8, 2001 (three days before the September 11 attacks); That same month, Miramax Films acquired the distribution rights for the United States, United Kingdom, Ireland and Italy, with the intent of giving the film a wider theatrical release later in 2002.
 Months of subsequent test screenings and re-edits of the film never led to a broad commercial release.
 It was released in Norway, Skjoldbjærg's native country, on August 22, 2003.
 The film was never given a theatrical release in the United States, where it instead premiered on the Starz! channel on March 19, 2005, and was released on DVD on July 5, 2005.

 Frank Deasy, who co-wrote the screenplay, offered his opinion to The Guardian on Miramax's failure to release the film:

 It's a truthful depiction of depression.
 And I think the reason Miramax has struggled is the fact that it doesn't have a traditional dramatic structure, in terms of a clear, unqualified ending.
 Look at the book: Elizabeth is very clear that Prozac has helped her, but you're left with a dilemma, because perhaps she no longer knows who she is.
 We didn't want to come down heavily on one side or the other.
 People who've experienced depression like that aspect of the film, but a lot of people don't like it.
 Miramax certainly don't seem to like it.

 Reception

-The film received a generally negative reception upon release, scoring 28% on Rotten Tomatoes, based on 25 reviews.
+The film received a generally negative reception upon release.
+It currently holds a 29 percent rating on Rotten Tomatoes, based on 24 reviews.
 Todd McCarthy of Variety felt it had a "precise visual style" and that Ricci gave a "smart performance", but criticised some of the editing choices and its overall inability to explore the nuances of depression.
 In a similarly mixed review, Slant Magazines Ed Gonzalez felt the visuals were "contrived" and owed more to films like Requiem for a Dream than to director Skjoldbjærg's own vision, but said of Ricci, "[she's] splendid when the atomic bomb inside her character's head goes off", further commending her chemistry with co-star Lange.